wilbeibi/NotesIndex/Python_Index.md

 8. [500 Lines or Less ☆][500]
 9. [Hidden features of Python ☆][hidd]
 10. [Are list-comprehensions and functional functions faster than “for loops”?][lcvsfl]
+11. [What's the difference between these two ways of initializing an array?][init_arr]

 ## Miscellaneous